verana-labs/verifiable-trust-spec/spec.md

 **Sequence:**

-1. **Issuer revokes on-chain.** The issuer VS-Agent submits `MsgRevokePermission` (`MOD-PERM-MSG-9`) against `holder_perm`.
-On confirmation, `holder_perm.revoked = now` and the permission ceases to be active, which revokes the corresponding credential.
+1. **Issuer revokes on-chain.** The issuer VS-Agent submits `MsgRevokeParticipant` (`MOD-PP-MSG-9`) against `holder_participant`.
+On confirmation, `holder_participant.revoked = now` and the `Participant` entry ceases to be active, which revokes the corresponding credential.

-2. **Resolver auto-re-resolves.** The [[ref: VPR]] resolver pipeline treats `MsgRevokePermission` as an implicit re-resolution signal for the holder DID and re-runs trust resolution.
-With `holder_perm` no longer active, the credential it backed is no longer authorised at the current time, so trust resolution against the holder DID's currently-published linked-vp fails for that credential.
+2. **Resolver auto-re-resolves.** The [[ref: VPR]] resolver pipeline treats `MsgRevokeParticipant` as an implicit re-resolution signal for the holder DID and re-runs trust resolution.
+With `holder_participant` no longer active, the credential it backed is no longer authorised at the current time, so trust resolution against the holder DID's currently-published linked-vp fails for that credential.
 The resolver eventually updates the `trustStatus = UNTRUSTED` for the holder DID (or downgrades it accordingly if it still presents other valid credentials).

 3. **Issuer notifies the holder over DIDComm.** The issuer's VS-Agent sends a credential-state-change message to the holder VS-Agent over the existing DIDComm session, informing it that the credential has been revoked.
 The holder VS-Agent reacts in user-land (display the revocation, request a new credential, stop offering the affected service, etc.).